Online Continual Learning in Image Classification: An Empirical Survey: Trendy Directions in Online CL

 In this section, we discuss some emerging directions in online CL that have attracted interest and are expected to gain more attention in the future. \paragraph{Raw-Data-Free Methods} In some applications, storing raw images is not feasible due to privacy and security concerns, and this calls for CL methods that maintain reasonable performance without storing raw data.
 Regularization~\cite{lwf,Kirkpatrick2017} is one of the directions but \cite{lesort2019regularization} shows that this approach has theoretical limitations in the class incremental setting and cannot be used alone to reach decent performance.
 We also have empirically confirmed their claims in this work.
 Generative replay~\cite{wu2018memory, generative} is another direction but it is not viable for more complex datasets as the current deep generative models still cannot generate satisfactory images for such datasets~\cite{mir, lesort2019generative}.

-Feature replay is a promising direction where latent features of the old samples at a given layer (feature extraction layer) are relayed instead of raw data~\cite{iscen2020memory, hayes2020remind, liu2020generative, pellegrini2019latent}.
+Feature replay is a promising direction where latent features of the old samples at a given layer (feature extraction layer) are relayed instead of raw data~\cite{iscen2020memory, hayes2020remind, liu2020generative, pellegrini2019latent, wang2021acae}.
 Since the model changes along the training process, to keep the latent features valid, \cite{pellegrini2019latent} proposes to slow-down---in the limit case, freeze---the learning of all the layers before the feature extraction layer, while \cite{iscen2020memory} proposes a feature adaptation method to map previous features to their correct values as the model is updated.
 Another way is to generate latent features with a deep generative model~\cite{liu2020generative}.

-There are other lately proposed approaches which do not require storing the raw data.
+There are other lately proposed approaches which do not require storing the raw data~\cite{madireddy2020neuromodulated, yu2020semantic, chen2020mitigating, chopra2005learning, dmc, hayes2020lifelong,fini2020online}.
 For example, SDC~\cite{yu2020semantic} leverages embedding networks~\cite{chopra2005learning} and the nearest class mean classifier~\cite{ncm}.
 The approach proposes a method to estimate the drift of features during learning the current task and compensate for the drift in the absence of previous samples.
 DMC~\cite{dmc} trains a separate model for new tasks and combines the new and old models using publicly available unlabeled data via a double distillation training objective.
 DSLDA~\cite{hayes2020lifelong} freezes the feature extractor and uses deep Streaming Linear Discriminant Analysis~\cite{pang2005incremental} to train the output layer incrementally.
+InstAParam~\cite{chen2020mitigating} leverages the "instance awareness" where each data instance is classified by a path in the network searched by the controller from a meta-graph (updated online).
+It encourages or restricts the gradient updates for the current path based on the similarity between the current instance and previous instances.
+EBM-CL\cite{li2020energy} interprets continual learning for classification as learning an Energy-Based Model~\cite{lecun2006tutorial} across classes and proposes a contrastive divergence based training objective, which can naturally handle dynamically growing numbers of classes.

 With the increasing data privacy and security concerns, the raw-data-free methods are expected to attract more research endeavour in the coming years.